Mayo Clinic

-The Mayo Clinic (/ˈmeɪjoʊ/) is a nonprofit American academic medical center focused on integrated health care, education, and research.
-It employs over 4,500 physicians and scientists, along with another 58,400 administrative and allied health staff, across three major campuses: Rochester, Minnesota; Jacksonville, Florida; and Phoenix/Scottsdale, Arizona.
+Mayo Clinic (/ˈmeɪjoʊ/) is a private American academic medical center focused on integrated healthcare, education, and research.
+It maintains three major campuses in Rochester, Minnesota; Jacksonville, Florida; and Phoenix/Scottsdale, Arizona.

+Mayo Clinic employs over 7,300 physicians and scientists, along with another 66,000 administrative and allied health staff.
 The practice specializes in treating difficult cases through tertiary care and destination medicine.
 It is home to the top-15 ranked Mayo Clinic Alix School of Medicine in addition to many of the highest regarded residency education programs in the United States.
-It spends over $660 million a year on research and has more than 3,000 full-time research personnel.
+It spends over $660 million a year on research and employs more than 3,000 full-time research personnel.

 William Worrall Mayo settled his family in Rochester in 1864 and opened a sole proprietorship medical practice that evolved under his sons, Will and Charlie Mayo, along with practice partners Stinchfield, Graham, Plummer, Millet, Judd, and Balfour, into Mayo Clinic.
-Today, in addition to the hospital at Rochester, Mayo Clinic has major campuses in Arizona and Florida.
+Today, in addition to the hospital in Rochester, Mayo Clinic owns and runs major campuses in Arizona and Florida.
 Most recently, in 2020, the Mayo Clinic bought a facility in central London, UK.
 The Mayo Clinic Health System also operates affiliated facilities throughout Minnesota, Wisconsin, and Iowa.